-Application of Policy
+M. Application of Policy

-When the College receives a report or complaint of a violation of this Policy, the College will apply the complaint resolution procedures from the Policy that is in effect at the time that the report or complaint is made and generally will apply the sexual misconduct definitions from the policy that was in effect at the time the alleged misconduct occurred.
+When the College receives a report or formal complaint of a violation of this Policy, the College will apply the complaint resolution procedures from the Policy that is in effect at the time that the report or formal complaint is made and generally will apply the Sexual Misconduct definitions from the Policy that was in effect at the time the alleged misconduct occurred.
+For cases involving allegations of Title IX Sexual Harassment, the College will apply the definitions from the policy that is in effect at the time the formal complaint is made to determine what procedures apply and the definitions from the policy that was in effect at the time the alleged misconduct occurred to determine whether a policy violation occurred.

-Reservation of Flexibility
+N. Reservation of Flexibility

-The procedures set forth in this policy reflect the College's desire to respond to complaints in good faith and in a manner that promotes fairness to all parties.
+The procedures set forth in this Policy reflect the College's desire to respond to formal complaints in good faith and in compliance with legal requirements.
 The College recognizes that each case is unique and that circumstances may arise which require that it reserve some flexibility in responding to the particular circumstances of the matter.
-Where it is not possible or practical to follow these procedures, the College reserves the right to modify the procedures or to take other administrative action as appropriate under the circumstances.
+The College reserves the right to modify the procedures or to take other administrative action as appropriate under the circumstances.

-In instances where a complaint is made against an individual who is not a student or employee of the College, the College reserves discretion to use a process or procedures other than those outlined below, as appropriate under the circumstances.
+In instances where a formal complaint is made against an individual who is not a student or employee of the College, the College reserves discretion to use a process or procedures other than those outlined below, as appropriate under the circumstances.